Google to form health company led by Genentech chairman

 Google did not provide any other details about the new company, including where it will be based, how many employees it will have or whether Page would have a direct role in its operations.

-Google's investment in Calico is "significant" and designed to allow the organization to invest in different projects, a source familiar with the matter told Reuters.
+Google's investment in Calico is "significant" and designed to allow the organisation to invest in different projects, a source familiar with the matter told Reuters.

 Google, which makes more than 90 percent of its revenue from advertising, has invested in numerous so-called moonshots since co-founder Page reassumed the role of CEO in 2011.
 The company is working on self-driving cars, wearable computers, and air balloons that beam wireless Internet access to remote regions of the world.